Ancient and huge trees

 The gnarled base of the trunk of a dye fig of the subspecies gibbosa, strangling a silk-cotton tree (Bombax ceiba), photographed among the Khmer ruins at Angkor Wat, Cambodia.
 (Photo copyright © by Kaj Halberg)

-Dye figs also readily grow on buildings, as this huge specimen, embracing a ruin at Ta Prohm, Angkor Wat, Cambodia.
+Dye figs also readily grow on buildings, as this huge specimen, embracing a ruin at Ta Prohm, Angkor Wat, Cambodia. – More pictures of these impressive ruins are found elsewhere on this website, see: Decay.
 (Photo copyright © by Kaj Halberg)

 The large-leaved fig (Ficus superba) is another strangler fig, which also readily grows on buildings.
 However, it is also able to thrive as a normal tree.
 It is distributed in China, Taiwan, Japan, and parts of Southeast Asia, south to Indonesia.